JeisseRocha/blockchain-token-distribution/README.md

 ___________________________________________________________

-### More detailed way to run this application ###
+## More detailed way to run this application ##

 To run a deterministic wallet:

 ```$node crypto/wallet.js```

-## Sorting out dependencies ##
+# Sorting out dependencies #

-when we use a dependency, we have to npm install it

-but we can make this simpler by using a package.json file

-which remembers the deps.

-then, we can install all deps by running:
+To manage dependencies we are using npm, so to install all dependencies run:

 ```$npm install```